quixio/quix-streams/docs/api-reference/csharp/StreamTimeseriesProducer.Flush().md

 ## StreamTimeseriesProducer.Flush() Method

-Immediately writes the timeseries data and definitions from the buffer without waiting for buffer condition to fulfill for either
+Immediately publish timeseries data and definitions from the buffer without waiting for buffer condition to fulfill for either

 ```csharp
 public void Flush();